OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ## Costs
 Adoption Bot and [Power Virtual Agents app in Microsoft Teams are available as part of most Microsoft 365 subscriptions](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions) and use standard connectors.

+## Prerequisites
+-	Subscription that includes Power Virtual Agents for Teams.
+Most except GCC, A1 and SUB SKUs Get access to Power Virtual Agents - Power Virtual Agents | Microsoft Docs
+-	Power Virtual Agents for Teams App (do not use PVA web)
+-	Microsoft Teams Team to host the Bot/Dataverse
+-	Microsoft Teams Team for Ask an Expert and Submit Feedback Escalation to land in
+-	Teams Admin rights to upload custom app and set Teams App Setup Policy

 ## Deployment Guide
 **Create your Dataverse for Teams environment**